 You can address your questions regarding the processing of your personal data and exercise your rights mentioned above with the Data Protection Officer (DPO) using:

 To easily manage your questions and requests, Doctena has assigned external data protection officers.
-For all information regarding your personal data, you can use the following contacts depending on your country:
+For all information regarding your personal data, you can use the following contacts:

 |Kemal Webersohn, LL.M